The Controlled Substances Board is created in

 Wis.
 Stat. § 15.405(5g) and has authority as outlined in

 The members of the Controlled Substances Board are appointed as outlined in

 Wis.
 Stat. § 15.405(5g).
 The Board consists of seven members with no term expiration dates: the Attorney General, the Secretary of Health Services, and the Secretary of Agriculture, Trade and Consumer Protection, or their designees; the chairperson of the Pharmacy Examining Board, the chairperson of the Medical Examining Board, the chairperson of the Dentistry Examining Board, and the chairperson of the Board of Nursing, or a designee; and two members appointed by the Governor to serve 3-year terms: one psychiatrist member and one pharmacologist member.

 |Bellay, Yvonne M.||Secretary||DATCP Designated Member||N/A|

-*Board members whose terms have expired may continue to serve until their successor is confirmed by the Senate.
+*Board members whose terms have expired may continue to serve until their successor is appointed.

 On April 1, 2017, an emergency rule amending

 ch.
 CSB 4 went into effect.
 This emergency rule revises requirements for the Prescription Drug Monitoring Program.

 2013 Wisconsin Act 267, also known as Lydia's Law, charges the Controlled Substances Board with aiding a physician in applying for and processing an investigational drug permit for use of cannabidoil (CBD oil) as treatment for a seizure disorder.